bufbuild-ru/docs/docs/protovalidate/index.md

 ## Motivations

-Even in a traditional monolith—a simple API with a browser-based frontend—validation logic is commonly repeated on the client and server.
+Even in a traditional monolith — a simple API with a browser-based frontend — validation logic is commonly repeated on the client and server.
 As monoliths are decomposed into microservices, publishers, consumers, and data pipelines, each passing messages to and from one another, it's increasingly difficult to ensure validation logic remains consistent.For example, a request to rebook a hypothetical canceled flight reservation may:

 1. Originate from a mobile application.
 2. Be received by a monolithic API.